Melbourne’s 10 coolest wedding venues

 Check it out here: Montsalvat

 A stunning, modern, stylish venue in South Melbourne, Luminaire radiates a subtle glamour, which is backed up by professionalism and stunning views across the city and over to the Westgate Bridge.
 It has a unique elegance and a sweeping deck just made for sipping cocktails on.
+Unlike a lot of my other faves, its a very modern space indeed, with dramatic architecture and spaces that go brilliantly with the view of Melbourne’s skyline, especially as the sun starts to set.
+The deck is absolutely made for whisky and cigars, and the food is terrific.

 Check it out here: Luminaire

 An unassuming shopfront hides a beautifully quirky, intimate venue.
 The Glasshaus is,, a gallery?
 A nursery?
 I’m really not sure.
 But set up with long tables, surrounded by pot plants and an enormous abundance of flowers and foliage, it’s a venue with very much its own style.
 I’ve shot formal dinners and cocktail parties there – it works equally well for whatever suits you.
+It’s quirky and independent, and a place where it’s easy to have a whole lot of fun.

 Check it out here: Glasshaus